coranos/coranos.github.io/bananos/beauty/BananoDance-2019-05/index.md

 ### Guidelines (Optional)

-1. It is not necessary for you to be a citizen of the banana republic.
+1. It is not necessary for you to be a citizen of the Banano Republic.
 (es) No es necesario que sea ciudadano de la Republica banano.
 (pt) Não é necessário que você seja um cidadão da república das bananas.

-2. Use your imagination, be creative.
+2. Use your imagination and be creative.
 (es) Usa tu imaginación, sé creativo.
 (pt) Use sua imaginação, seja criativo.